nhsconnect/digital-referrals/pages/getstarted/getstarted_get_connected.md

 1. Your organisation needs to be using a secure Health and Social Care Network (HSCN) Connection (previously N3)
 2. APIs can only be accessed using a smartcard
-3. You will need to apply for a unique End Point and some test data
+3. You will need to apply for a unique End Point and test data

+## Connections and smartcards ##

 If you do not have a HSCN Connection, please go to the following site to request one: